savitharachuri/Timeseries_Forecasting_E-commerce_Sales/README.md

 ## Observations and Methodology
 - The assumptions or in other words hypothesis are tested with the data presented and determined if they are true or false
 - Then manually select features, based on the above observation that are useful for our prediction.
-- Compare the performance of by fitting the data in various ML models.
+- Compare the performance of by fitting the data in various ML models and cross validation
 <img width="557" alt="Screenshot 2025-02-01 at 10 43 30 PM" src="https://github.com/user-attachments/assets/3f6fcd41-5f60-4b10-9c72-db8ee1d0ef30" />